 Core Component 3 Specifications System Collaboration Opportunities Practices are responsible for HRSN screening and referrals of the members they see unless the member has already been screened in the year and no significant changes have occurred since the last screening (as determined by the provider) and documenting the screening and referral results in the member's electronic medical record.
 Some Networks have already developed screening and referral systems to reduce administrative burden for participating providers and MCOs.
-Networks, Community Cares, and the 211 program can help providers identify local community resources.
+Networks, CommunityCares, and the 211 program can help providers identify local community resources.
 Providers can help AHCCCS and networks assess the impact of HRSN and access to resources to members' overall health by identifying screening results and referral status through claims.
 These analyses help CBOs demonstrate efficacy of their programs to stakeholders (e.g., donors) and AHCCCS demonstrate efficacy of the Targeted Investments 2.0 program to Centers for Medicare & Medicaid Services (CMS).
-Additional Resources CMS recommended list of Z codes, AHCCCS Community Cares webpage, Contexture Community Cares webpage, Solari 211 program Methodology (Seen patients who needed screening) The performance rate should be calculated as follows: (practice patients seen for which a screening was performed and documented between 10/1/2024 and 3/1/2025) / (total patients seen by the practice between 10/1/2024 and 3/1/2025).
+Additional Resources CMS recommended list of Z codes, AHCCCS CommunityCares webpage, Contexture CommunityCares webpage, Solari 211 program Methodology (Seen patients who needed screening- 3H) The performance rate should be calculated as follows: (practice patients seen for which a screening was performed and documented between 10/1/2023 and 3/31/2025) / (total patients seen by the practice between 10/1/2024 and 3/31/2025).
 Note: The numerator may include patients the practice has seen with a documented screening even if the screening was performed by a health care partner.
 If the practice has documentation of an individual opting out of a screening, that individual should be included in the calculation of the performance rate.
 Members seen is defined as members served at a participating clinic in the program year, unless another time period is specified, for an outpatient service excluding crisis response services and SMI-evaluations as identifiable through claims.
-Signed Scope of Work A signed scope of work to use of the Arizona CommunityCares closed loop referral system (i.e. Core Component 3) or attestation that all members are covered under an MCO, ACO, or CIN with a sponsored closed-loop referral system (i.e. the system's resources are maintained by an external entity) automatically satisfies this criteria.
-CBO Payment The TI 2.0 program does not change the way community service providers are paid.
-Also, community service providers and CBOs are not required to be credentialed by managed care organizations to perform the activities envisioned for TI 2.0.
+The sample must be limited to members that had AHCCCS enrollment at some point in the program year.
+Signed CommunityCares Access Agreement A signed CommunityCares Access Agreement to use of the Arizona CommunityCares closed loop referral system (i.e. Core Component 3) or attestation that all members are covered under an MCO, ACO, or CIN with a sponsored closed-loop referral system (i.e. the system's resources are maintained by an external entity) automatically satisfies this criteria.